Neutral Helium Microscopy (SHeM): A Review: Introduction

-In 1999 it was proposed that by changing the boundary conditions from round to ellipsoidal a mirror without stigmatic error could be obtained by electrostatic bending \cite{wilson1999optical}, see also \cite{maclaren2000single,maclaren2003,holst1999mechanical,Fladischer2008}.
+In 1999 it was proposed that by changing the boundary conditions from round to ellipsoidal a mirror without stigmatic error could be obtained by electrostatic bending~\cite{wilson1999optical}, see also \cite{maclaren2000single,maclaren2003,holst1999mechanical}.
 In 2010 Fladisher et al. achieved near stigmatic focusing of helium atoms using this method~\cite{fladischer2010ellipsoidal}.
 Despite work on the optimisation of the hydrogen passivation of the Si(111) surface~\cite{Maclaren2001} and the development of a transport procedure that allowed transport of mirrors to microscope systems~\cite{Maclaren2002}, it remained a problem with the Si(111)-H(1x1) mirrors that there is a considerable loss in intensity in the specular beam due to diffraction from the corrugated electron density distribution at the surface~\cite{Barredo2007,Buckland2000,Buckland1999}.
-In 2008 Farias et al. showed that the reflectivity of an atom mirror could be dramatically improved by coating the silicon wafer surface with a 1-2 nm layer of lead~\cite{barredo2008quantum}.
+In 2008 Barredo et al. showed that the reflectivity of an atom mirror could be dramatically improved by coating the silicon wafer surface with a 1-2 nm layer of lead~\cite{barredo2008quantum}.
 This so called-quantum stabilised mirror demonstrated a specular helium reflectivity of 67$\%$.
 In a later work Anemone et al. explored the use of flexible thin metal crystals as focusing mirrors \cite{anemone2017flexible}, following an early attempt from 1999 \cite{holst1999mechanical}.

-Despite the promising achievements in mirror focusing, it appears that to achieve focal spots at the nanometer range, near uniformly flat crystals without warp and bent are necessary.
-This technological requirement seems to have put an end to research on atom focusing mirrors, at least for the time being.
+Despite the promising achievements in bent mirror focusing, the problem remains that to achieve focal spots at the nanometer range, near uniformly flat crystals without bow and warp are necessary.
+Work has been done on thin wafer characterisation targeted for atom mirror applications~\cite{Litwin2005,Weeks2007,Litwin2007,Galas2007,Fladischer2008,Litwin2008}, on the improvement of the quality (flatness of a free, un-clamped wafer) of ultra-thin Si wafers for mirror applications~\cite{Sass2006} and on how wafer imperfections identified through this characterisation can be compensated for by a multiple electrode structure for bending~\cite{Ross2011}, but even so the very high technological requirements needed for nanometer range focusing, seems to have put an end to research on the creation of focusing atom mirrors through thin crystal bending, at least for the time being.